Cornayy/dofus-scraper/README.md

 ## Contributing

-The most important categories of the encyclopedia have been scraped, if you feel like some information about items is missing, feel free to open an issue or contribute.
+The most important categories of the encyclopedia have been scraped, if you feel like some information about items are missing, feel free to open an issue or contribute.

 ## Modes